What is Ultra High Temperature (UHT) Pasteurization?

 Disadvantages of UHT Pasteurization

-Perhaps the biggest disadvantage of UHT pasteurization is its effect on the taste of milk.
+Perhaps the biggest disadvantage of ultra high temperature pasteurization is its effect on the taste of milk.
 Many people agree that UHT-pasteurized milk exhibits an overly cooked, burnt taste.
 On the other hand, UHT pasteurization can be ideal for flavor-forward products like fruit juice, cheese sauce and yogurt because sweeteners, salt and other ingredients may help to mask the burnt taste.

 Benefits of HTST Pasteurization